schooltool-project/schooltool-book/source/terms.rst

 After selecting both dates and clicking **Next** you will see a calendar view which allows you to toggle specific days and dates on and off by clicking on them.

-If a date is **bold** with a darker it means classes are in session; dates not in bold with a lighter background mean no classes.
+If a date is **bold** with a darker background it means classes are in session; dates not in bold with a lighter background mean no classes.
 Any day that student attendance will be taken should be in bold.
 A teacher training day with no classes would be regular weight.

-Clicking the date buttons at the top of the form changes the value of that day throughout the calendar.
+Clicking the day buttons at the top of the form changes the value of that day throughout the calendar.
 Clicking directly on a date toggles its value.

 For example, I've set the standard school week from Monday to Friday and added Thanksgiving vacation the week of November 26th: